shenef/Boktai-Speedrunning/src/xover_battle/crossover_battle.md

 A:  Try refreshing the list in-game, restarting the game or switching who's Host and who's Client.

+> [!NOTE]
-_Note that there can be a slight delay before you see a lobby depending on where each player lives._
+> There can be a slight delay before you see a lobby depending on where each player lives.

 ### Q: How many players can join as Client?